 Is it better to rent a home?

-Knowing whether to rent or buy a property can be tricky, and will be completely up to you.
-If you look over a longer time horizon, purchasing property may be better, as you can receive a steady return on your investment, and Lisbon has a thriving real estate sector.
+Knowing whether to rent or buy a property can be tricky and will depend on your needs.
+If you look over a longer time period, purchasing property may be better, as you can receive a steady return on your investment, and Lisbon has a thriving real estate sector.
 Who knows, in ten years or so, you may be kicking yourself to think that you did not buy a property and chose to rent instead.
 Nonetheless, we know that buying property is a major investment, and renting may be better suited to your current needs.

-Where are the best areas to buy real estate in Lisbon?
+Where are the best areas to buy Lisbon Portugal real estate?

-The most sought-after property in Lisbon is in Bairro Alto, Lapa, and Campo De Orique.
-There are great opportunities for living well in these neighborhoods as well as from an investment perspective offering promising rental yields for both long and short rentals.
+The most sought-after property in Lisbon is in Baixa, Lapa, and Campo De Ourique.
+There are great opportunities for living well in these neighborhoods as well as from an investment perspective, offering promising rental yields for both long and short rentals.
 Estrela is a great place to buy property in Lisbon if you would like to move to the capital with your family.

 Is real estate expensive in Lisbon?

-When comparing property prices in Lisbon with other Western European capitals, then Lisbon is relatively inexpensive.
-However, if you are looking to buy property in Lisbon, prices are on the rise and the Portuguese capital has its own price range when compared with the rest of the country.
+When comparing property prices in Lisbon with other Western European capitals, Lisbon is relatively inexpensive.
+However, if you are looking to buy property in Lisbon, prices are on the rise, and the Portuguese capital has its own price range when compared with the rest of the country.

 Is Lisbon good for property investment?

-So, Portugal real estate investment: Is it worth it?
-The Portuguese real estate market has gone from strength to strength with high property value.
-While Lisbon property prices are more expensive than in other parts of the country, you will find many investment properties that are perfect for a second home to rent out, or even live in permanently.
-If you are seeking a place to buy, property in Lisbon comes highly recommended and if you work with a buyers agent, such as Goldcrest, you will also have access to new listings and properties not publicized elsewhere.
+While Lisbon housing prices are more expensive than in other parts of the country, you will find many investment properties that are perfect for a second or third home to rent out or even live in permanently.
+If you are seeking a place to buy, property in Lisbon comes highly recommended, and if you work with a buyer’s agent, such as Goldcrest, you will also have access to new listings and properties not publicized elsewhere.